dgraph-io/charts/charts/dgraph-lambda/README.md

 #### Deploy Dgraph Alpha

-Dgraph Alpha will need to be configured with the `--graphql lambda-url=<url>` argument (see: [lambda server](https://dgraph.io/docs/graphql/lambda/server/)) to support `dgraph-lambda`.
+Dgraph Alpha needs to be configured with the `--graphql lambda-url=<url>` argument (see: [lambda server](https://dgraph.io/docs/graphql/lambda/server/)) to support `dgraph-lambda`.
 You can use environment variables to configure this:

 ```bash
 helm install $DGRAPH_REL dgraph/dgraph \